 Perception

-Perception is how agents gather information about their environment through various input channels.
-They use physical sensors like cameras and microphones to collect real-world environmental data.
-This helps agents understand their physical context and respond appropriately to changing conditions in areas like manufacturing, security, or robotics.
-Additionally, digital inputs from API responses, database queries, and system monitoring tools give agents access to structured information from business systems and external services.
-These rich data streams are crucial for informed decision-making.
-User interactions—whether through text, voice, or other interfaces—allow agents to receive direct instructions and feedback from human operators, ensuring natural communication flows remain smooth.
-The perception module acts as a vital translation layer, converting raw data from diverse sources into structured, machine-readable formats that the reasoning engine can process for effective decision-making.
+How do agents gather information?
+Through various channels.
+Physical sensors—cameras and microphones—collect real-world environmental data, helping agents understand their physical context and respond to changing conditions in manufacturing, security, or robotics applications where the physical world matters.
+Digital inputs flood in from API responses, database queries, and system monitoring tools, giving agents access to structured information from your business systems and external services—these rich data streams are crucial for making informed decisions about actions that will affect your operations.
+User interactions through text, voice, or other interfaces allow agents to receive direct instructions and feedback from human operators, creating natural communication flows that feel intuitive and responsive rather than mechanical and rigid.

 Reasoning/Planning (The "Brain")